For daily wit & wisdom, sign up for the Almanac newsletter.

 More people succeed at New Year’s resolutions than you might think.
 A Marist poll of 1,074 adults found that 68% of them who’d made a resolution had kept it.

-But if you’re still sold on the tradition of resolutions, try a different approach.
+But if you’re still not sold on the tradition of resolutions, try a different approach.
 Take a piece of paper and list a few regrets about the past year.
 Then toss that scrap of paper into the fire!
 Janus, the two-faced symbol of the new year, would approve.

 Catherine Boeckmann loves nature, stargazing, and gardening so it’s not surprising that she and The Old Farmer’s Almanac found each other.
 She leads digital content for the Almanac website, and is also a certified master gardener in the state of Indiana.
 Read More from Catherine Boeckmann